rizac/eGSIM/README.md

-The usual way to change a DB in a web app is to create and run migrations ([Django full details here](https://docs.djangoproject.com/en/stable/topics/migrations/)), which allow to keep track of all changes (moving back and forth if necessary) whilst keeping the data in the DB.
+The usual way to change a DB in a web app is to create and run migrations ([Django full details here](https://docs.djangoproject.com/en/stable/topics/migrations/)), which allow to keep track of all changes (moving back and forth if necessary) whilst preserving the data stored in the DB.
-However, eGSIM DB data is predefined and would be regenerated from scratch in any case (see details below), so a complete DB reset is an easier procedure.
+However, none of those features is required in eGSIM: DB data is predefined and would be regenerated from scratch in any case after any new migration.
+Consequently, **upon changes in the DB, a complete DB reset is an easier procedure**.

-Just for reference (**as said, not recommended**), the steps to create and run migrations in eGSIM are the following:
+In any case (**just for reference**), the steps to create and run migrations in eGSIM are the following:

 ```bash